Emergency Shower & Eye Wash

 Laser work and similar operations create intense concentrations of heat, ultraviolet, infrared, and reflected light radiation.
 A laser beam, of sufficient power, can produce intensities greater than those experienced when looking directly at the sun.

 Unprotected laser exposure may result in eye injuries including retinal burns, cataracts, and permanent blindness.
-When lasers produce invisible ultraviolet, or other radiation, both employees and visitors should use appropriate eye protection at all times.
+When lasers produce invisible ultraviolet or other radiation, both employees and visitors should use appropriate eye protection at all times.

-Determine the maximum power density, or intensity, lasers produce when workers are exposed to laser beams.
+Determine the maximum power density or intensity, lasers produce when workers are exposed to laser beams.
 Based on this knowledge, select lenses that protect against the maximum intensity.
 The selection of laser protection should depend upon the lasers in use and the operating conditions.
-Workers with exposure to laser beams must be furnished suitable laser protection.
+Workers with exposure to laser beams must be furnished with suitable laser protection.

 Workplace Hazard Assessment